kohowski/imgcache.js/README.md

 imgcache.js
 ===========

+*DEV BRANCH:* In this branch, the jQuery/Zepto dependency is now removed (see issue #31)

 The purpose of this JS library is to provide a nice interface for locally storing images for offline apps using PhoneGap/Cordova or [browsers supporting the new html5 File API](http://caniuse.com/filesystem) (e.g. Chrome).